junxit/us-congress-bills-115/metadata.md

 - 2018-12-03 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with amendments.
 Without written report.
 - 2018-12-03 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Alexander with amendments.
 Without written report.
 - 2018-12-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 707.
+- 2018-12-04 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S7291-7298; text of measure as reported: CR S7292-7295; text of measure as passed: CR S7295-7298)
+- 2018-12-04 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S7291-7298; text of measure as reported: CR S7292-7295; text of measure as passed: CR S7295-7298)